The interview provides you the opportunity to sell your qualifications and abilities to the employer.

 Successful salespeople know how to effectively close meetings with clients to win sales.
 Similarly, you need to learn how to close your interview to win the job – if you want it, that is.

-You can sign up to do a mock interview with a career counselor or utilize Big Interview to practice online.
+You can sign up to do a mock interview with a career counselor.
 Take advantage of these helpful services so you can get a sense of what an interview situation is like.
 You can pinpoint specific questions you’ll be asked and work through your responses.

 Be Ready for Surprises